mwhapples/BrailleBlaster-NG/README.md

 ## Obtaining BrailleBlaster-NG

-At the moment no production ready release has been made of BrailleBlaster-NG.
-This section will be updated with details of a production release when it is made.
-In the meantime users who want such a release should consider using the [previous proprietary version of BrailleBlaster](https://brailleblaster.org/download.php).
+An early access version of BrailleBlaster-NG can be found at the [download page](https://download.brailleblasster-ng.app/download.html).
+As an early access version there may still be issues which need resolving.
+In the meantime users who want a production ready release should consider using the [previous proprietary version of BrailleBlaster](https://brailleblaster.org/download.php).

 Users who want to be on the bleeding edge and are prepared to take the risks of using development builds may wish to try out the [continuous release](https://github.com/mwhapples/brailleblaster-ng/releases/continuous).
 See the below details for running a development build.